 Can you play Hearts with 2 or 3 players?

-| Players | Is it “standard”? | What changes |
+| Players | Standard? | What changes |

 |---|---|---|

-| 4 | Yes | 52 cards deal evenly (13 each); 13 tricks |
+| 4 | Yes | 52 cards deal evenly, 13 tricks, standard passing cycle. |

-| 3 | Variant | Usually remove cards so the deal is even; rules vary |
+| 3 | Variant | Usually removes cards so the deal stays even. |

-| 2 | Variant | Often uses a dummy hand or a special deal format |
+| 2 | Variant | Often uses a dummy hand or special dealing rules. |

 Why 4 players is the default